ibm-cloud-docs/vpc/bs_snapshots_about.md

 Volume data that is captured for the requested snapshot is encrypted while in transit from the hypervisor to {{site.data.keyword.cos_full}}.
 The initial snapshot is the entire copy of your {{site.data.keyword.block_storage_is_short}} volume.
 Subsequent snapshots copy only what was changed since the last snapshot.

-You can [restore](/docs/vpc?topic=vpc-snapshots-vpc-restore) a boot or data volume from a running virtual server instance in the UI, CLI, API, or Terraform.
+You can [restore](/docs/vpc?topic=vpc-snapshots-vpc-restore) a boot or data volume from a running virtual server instance in the console, CLI, API, or Terraform.
 Restoring a data from a snapshot creates a new, fully provisioned volume.
 It does not overwrite data in the snapshot's parent volume.

 Restoring from a snapshot of a boot volume creates a new boot volume that you can use to provision another instance.
 Restoring from a snapshot of a data volume creates a secondary volume that can be attached to the instance or be kept as a stand-alone (unattached) data volume.